Particular/MassTransitShowcaseDemo/README.md

 > It can be activated by accessing the Tools menu -> Manage preview features- Enable Multi-Project Launch profiles.

 > [!NOTE]
-> Debugging the showcase still requires a transport, ServiceControl, ServicePulse and the MassTransit Connector for ServiceControl.
-These can also be debugged locally, or they can be started as part of the Docker compose above, with the showcase process containers stopped/removed.
+> Running the showcase still requires a broker, ServiceControl, ServicePulse and the MassTransit Connector for ServiceControl.
+These can also be debugged locally, or they can be started as part of the Docker compose above.
+Ensure that the other showcase containers are stopped/removed.

 After opening the solutions (from Visual Studio or Rider), choose one of the run profiles that matches the transport configured previously: